 - Create a Date Table: Ensure you have a comprehensive date table (

-with continuous dates covering the required period. - Implement the DAX Script: Create a new calculated table in your Power BI model and paste the
+Calendar) in your data model.
+This table should contain a column namedDateKeywith continuous dates covering the required period. - Implement the DAX Script: Create a new calculated table in your Power BI model and paste the

-DAX script.
-This table will dynamically generate the specified date ranges. - Build Visuals: Use the generated date ranges in your visuals.
-For instance, create slicers or dropdowns to allow users to select different periods (e.g., "Last 30 Days", "Current Month") and dynamically update your reports.
+- Build Visuals: Use the generated date ranges in your visuals.
+For instance, create slicers or dropdowns to allow users to select different periods (e.g., “Last 30 Days”, “Current Month”) and dynamically update your reports.

 Benefits of a Dynamic Date Picker